jsweb/font-awesome-base64/README.md

 ## About

-This compilation uses original files from fontawesome package and a little custom hack to replace `@font-face src url` settings and embed font with `data-uri`.
+This compilation uses original files from fontawesome package and a little custom build hack with LESS to replace `@font-face src url` settings and embed font with `data-uri`.

 Only WOFF2 fonts are included to minify the compiled CSS at most as possible and because WOFF2 is supported by all modern major browsers.